smyles96/vt-alphabetizer/README.md

 ### Requirements to Run the Code
 * Python 3.x is installed on your system
-* The `python3` execuatble is in your systenm path
+* The `python3` executable directory is in your system path

 ### Obtaining and Running the Code
 1. Clone this repository